8 minute read

 They all have their advantages and disadvantages, but the main differences between these options are accessibility, security and availability.

-Whichever way you decide to choose to deliver electronic payslips, please make sure it’s secure!
+Whichever way you decide to deliver electronic payslips, please ensure it’s secure.
 We can’t emphasise this enough.
 Payslips contain financial and sensitive information that is personal to each employee, and it’s your responsibility to minimise opportunities for personal employee data to be seen by the wrong people or have an impact on someone’s privacy (do we even need to mention the GDPR?!).

-This is why it’s still surprising to see that 32% of organisations are emailing payslips to employees, as inherently, this isn’t considered a secure communication method.
-We’ve written a popular article on this, 6 things you should know before emailing payslips, which we recommend you read before considering email as an option.
+This is why it remains surprising to see that 32% of organisations still email payslips to employees, as this method is inherently considered insecure.
+We’ve written a popular article on this topic, ‘6 Things You Should Know Before Emailing Payslips,’ which we recommend you read before considering email as an option.

 So why should you deliver electronic payslips?

-But, this shouldn’t be a concern anymore.
+However, this should no longer be a concern.
 Employees now expect the documents you send to be available online (just like they would expect to receive online statements from a bank).
-Also switching to electronic payslips doesn’t mean you have to deliver 100% online.
-It’s important not to forget about your employees’ preferences.
+Also, switching to electronic payslips doesn’t mean you have to deliver 100% online.
+It’s essential not to overlook your employees’ preferences.
 Our motto at Datagraphic is to think ‘digital-first’, not ‘digitally-exclusive’.

 Electronic payslips provide a wealth of benefits for payroll teams and employees.